 The most unique aspect of this experience is the food.
 Delicious, interesting, creative, fresh, local food is served in perfect little bites throughout the show, very cleverly worked into the plot and introduced by the characters.
 I think people should serve me food at the theater all the time!
 I do wish I had been able to experience this in the great outdoors as intended, but it was still great fun, and they somehow made the last minute change of venue work.

-King Arthur continues weekends through September 21.
-Check the schedule for a garden near you, and then go see some fun and creative music-theater while enjoying delicious food.
+, and then go see some fun and creative music-theater while enjoying delicious food.